 Geomatics in the Workplace

-The School of Environment & Geomatics has just completed a successful pilot of the new Geomatics in the Workplace Advanced Certificate (GWAC), which aimed at providing a basic level of geomatics certification for people currently employed in sectors such as forestry, planning, and business.
-It was, and will be of interest to students wanting to become more formally involved in new remote sensing techniques.
+The School of Environment & Geomatics offers a Geomatics in the Workplace Advanced Certificate (GWAC), providing a basic level of geomatics certification for people currently employed in sectors like forestry, planning, engineering, business and more.

 Admission Requirements and Credits Transfer to SEG

 Interested applicants should see the Admission Requirements page, however, for the GWAC, applicants only need to submit a brief letter of intent to Admissions (no references required).
 Also, applicants that can demonstrate good computer and/or GIS experience may be considered without 60 post-secondary credits.